 How long your coverage needs to last: Your policy should last at least as long as your longest financial obligation (for most people, that’s their mortgage).

 What type of policy you want: A term life insurance policy is best for most people, but people with lifelong dependents or serious health concerns may benefit from other plans.

-Once you have a sense of what you need from a policy, an independent insurance agent can help you shop around and walk you through the application process.
+Once you determine your financial needs, an independent insurance agent can help you compare quotes and walk you through the application process.

 Life insurance rates are higher the older you are when you buy, but coverage needs differ among people of different generations, too.
 Review your financial plans regularly to ensure you’re getting the right protection for your family at the best price.

 Yes, life insurance rates increase 4.5-9% every year you delay buying a policy.

 The younger you are when you buy life insurance, the better.
 Once someone relies on your financial support, you should own a policy.